 Now you may ask yourself, “Who’s the ‘we’ behind LTIP rewards?”
 Actuaries have been successfully employed for decades to help manage traditional employee benefit plans.
 The LTIP rewards area was considered as a non-traditional field for them in the past, but it’s now becoming a new normal as they have acquired sufficient knowledge in benefits, statistics, and business projections.
 This allows them to develop the relevant approach in finding the balance between affordability and attractiveness.
 Sometimes it requires stress-testing and stochastic modelling to understand the impact on payouts and organisation performance.

 Based on our experience, Long-Term Incentive Plans can be very effective instruments to attract and retain key managers.
-They’re also aligned with the modern approach to benefit offering to be based on individual preferences of the employee.
+They’re also aligned with the modern approach to benefit offering to be based on the individual preferences of the employee.

 To make the LTIP meet the initial objectives, it’s important to keep the plan up to date, introducing new features following the market situation or changes in the company’s strategy.
 Cross-disciplinary expertise would allow you to establish and maintain LTIP, won’t be too expensive for you and at the same time be really attractive for your employees.
 So, let’s give it a try!